davidorme/Masters_GIS/practicals/practical_1/practical_1.md

 That is a good start but we've got some issues:

-1. We are missing a separate polygon for London
+1. We are missing a separate polygon for London.
 2. The boundary for Wales is poorly digitized - we want a common border with England.
 3. We have not separated Northern Ireland from Eire.